ecn310/course-project-zipcentercrime/team_contract.md

    4) Being more than 15 minutes late for a meeting without reaching out to the group beforehand

-**Once a team member reaches 3 strikes we will need to reach out to Dr. Buzard or Ryan for help with proceeding, and/or any other necessary punishment will be decided upon by the entire team.**
+**Once a team member reaches 3 strikes we will need to reach out to Dr. Buzard or Ryan for help with proceeding, and/or any other necessary punishment will be decided upon by the other 3 team members.**

 ---